Risk is a part of life. Accidents happen.

 Generally speaking, third-party insurance refers to any type of liability insurance policy that is bought by a business or an individual (first-party) from an insurer (second party) in order to have protection from claims made by someone else (third party).

-Once purchased, the insurance plan shields you in the event that someone makes a claim, saying you’re responsible for damage to someone else’s property or for a physical injury.
+Once purchased, the insurance plan shields you in the event that someone makes a claim, saying you’re responsible for damage to someone else’s property or for bodily injury.

-It’s often bundled with other policies including homeowners and renters policies, business owners, and in some states, it’s legally required to be included in your automobile insurance.
+It’s often bundled with other policies including homeowners and renters policies, business owners, and in most states, auto liability insurance is required by law for every registered automobile owner.

 A homeowners insurance policy will not only cover damages to your home or property, it will also (usually) include third-party insurance coverage.
 It’s meant to keep you safe from damages that you the policyholder, a member of your family, or your pet caused to someone else.
-From a baseball through a neighbor’s window to your dog tracking mud into their house, there are endless everyday reasons why homeowners’ insurance just makes sense.
+From a baseball through a neighbor’s window to a broken arm when a visitar trips over a loose board on your front steps, there are endless everyday reasons why homeowners’ insurance just makes sense.
 Homeowners third-party coverage provides the following benefits:

 - Medical bills – If someone is injured on or by your property (say they slip on the sidewalk), you could be held liable for the medical bills